-Netflix has an abundance of films, shows, and documentaries coming out in 2022.
-One of the streamer’s upcoming projects is Wednesday, a horror series that is based on Wednesday Addams, a character from the iconic Addams Family.
-Wednesday, like the rest of her frightening family members, was created by cartoonist Charles Addams for illustrations in The New Yorker, starting in the 1930’s.
+Wednesday, like the rest of her frightening family members, was created by cartoonist Charles Addams for illustrations in The New Yorker, starting in the 1930s.
 The Addams Family has been adapted over the years into countless media projects, including the ’90s film franchise that featured Christina Ricci as Wednesday.
-For the 2019 animated film, and its sequel, Wednesday was voiced by Chloë Grace Moretz.
+For the 2019 animated film and its sequel, Wednesday was voiced by Chloë Grace Moretz.

-While there’s been so many depictions of The Addams Family, none have ever focused solely on Wednesday.
-That is, until now.
-HollywodLife has all the latest updates about Netflix’s Wednesday, including its release date, cast, and more.
+While there have been so many depictions of the Addams Family, none have ever focused solely on Wednesday — until now.
+HollywodLife has all the latest updates about Netflix’s Wednesday, including what we know about its release date, cast, and more.

-Netflix has confirmed that Wednesday will be premiering in 2022.
-However, the exact month and day has yet to be announced.
+Netflix has confirmed that Wednesday will premiere on November 23, 2022.
 The first season will consist of eight episodes that will likely debut all on the same day.
 Wednesday will be available to stream only on Netflix.

 Catherine Zeta-Jones will play Wednesday’s mother, Morticia Addams.
 Luis Guzman has been cast as Wednesday’s father, Gomez Addams, though only in a guest star role.
 Wednesday’s brother, Pugsley Addams, will be played by Isaac Ordonez.
 The main cast also includes Game of Thrones alum Gwendoline Christie as Larissa Weems, Ricki Lindhome as Dr. Valerie Kinbott, Jamie McShane as Sheriff Donovan Galpin, Hunter Doohan as Tyler Galpin, Georgie Farmer as Ajax Petropolus, Moosa Mostafa as Euge Otinger, Emma Myers as Enid Sinclair, Naomi J. Ogawa as Yoko Tanka, Joy Sunday as Bianca Barclay, Percy Hynes White as Xavier Thorpe, and Victor Dorobantu as Thing.
 Thora Birch (Hocus Pocus) was previously cast as Tamara Novak, Wednesday’s dorm mother, but she had to exit the series in Dec.
 2021.
 “Thora has returned to the States to attend to a personal matter and will not be returning to the production,” a rep for MGM Television, which is producing the show, told Deadline in a statement.